LaYotsuna/node-assignment-2/README.md

-First assignment from the Node JS complete guide course.
-Creating a NodeJS server.
+Second assignment from the Node JS complete guide course.
+Creating a NodeJS and Express server.

 Course oriented + my own logic.